 South Africa has ten(2018) world heritage sites proclaimed by UNESCO:

 - Robben Island: situated 11 km offshore from Cape Town, the island is most famous as the place where Nelson Mandela was imprisoned.
 It is now home to the world-renowned Robben Island Museum and has become a popular tourist attraction.
+More information available in the Robben Island please visit the Robben Island page HERE.

 - The iSimangaliso Wetland Park was listed as South Africa’s first World Heritage Site in December 1999 in recognition of its natural beauty and unique global values.
 The 332 000-ha park contains three major lake systems, eight interlinking ecosystems, 700-year-old fishing traditions, most of South Africa’s remaining swamp forests, Africa’s largest estuarine system, 526 bird species and 25 000-year-old coastal dunes – among the highest in the world.
 The name iSimangaliso means “miracle” or “wonder”.
 The park also has four Ramsar sites.